hgaedke/iradio_angular/README.md

 * To show the internet radio on startup of your Raspberry Pi, add the following to "/etc/xdg/lxsession/LXDE-pi/autostart":
         `@http-server /home/pi/Desktop/iradio_angular`
         `@chromium-browser --start-fullscreen --incognito --autoplay-policy=no-user-gesture-required http://localhost:8080`

+## Install and use the local music playback in addition
+In addition to the previous steps:
+* Copy MP3 music files of your choice to folder "/music", where each music file needs to be located in an album directory, e.g. "/music/my_album/my_music.mp3".
+You can have multiple files per album and multiple albums as well.
+* Have the MediaServer started automatically on login by adding this line to "/etc/xdg/lxsession/LXDE-pi/autostart":
+    @node /home/pi/Desktop/iradio_angular/media_server/app.js /music /video
+    * The full iradio-related content of "/etc/xdg/lxsession/LXDE-pi/autostart" then is:
+    @node /home/pi/Desktop/iradio_angular/media_server/app.js /music /video
+    @http-server /home/pi/Desktop/iradio_angular
+    @chromium-browser --start-fullscreen --incognito --autoplay-policy=no-user-gesture-required http://localhost:8080
+* Restart your Raspberry.
+* Click on the flash button in the left toolbar to show your music albums.
+Click on an album to enter it and to play the music inside.

+### Known problems
+* No scrolling yet (will come soon).